Careers360 Logo

 • Try to understand the concepts by taking the help of examples like the giraffe (Lamarck), etc. These are well explained in the Class 12 Biology Chapter 6 Evolution question answer.

-• Make the flow charts to learn the sequence of the origin of humans and their features.
+• Make the flow charts to learn the sequence of the origin and evolution of man frequently asked in exams.
 Students can also take help from the Evolution Class 12 question answers.

 • Students are advised to solve the questions given in the NCERT Solutions for Class 12 Biology.
 This makes students familiar with the question pattern and improves problem-solving skills.